trafficfluid-dssl/trafficfluid-sim/README.md

 ================

 [TrafficFluid-Sim](https://www.trafficfluid.tuc.gr/en/home) is an open source, microscopic simulation tool for lane-free traffic environments in the era of Connected and Automated Vehicles.
-The project is a fork of [Eclipse SUMO - Simulation of Urban MObility](https://github.com/eclipse-sumo/sumo) that explicitly targets the lane-free traffic paradigm.
+This project is a fork of [Eclipse SUMO - Simulation of Urban MObility](https://github.com/eclipse-sumo/sumo) and serves as an extension of SUMO that explicitly targets the lane-free traffic paradigm.

 Highlighted Features:
 * Design from scratch and test lane-free vehicle movement strategies in C/C++, with an API that provides information about the traffic environment,